eshaz/icecast-metadata-js/README.md

   * Iteration will pause until the `onStream` and `onMetadata` resolve.
   * `onStream` is called and awaited when stream is read
   * `onMetadata` is called and awaited when metadata is read
+* `icecastReader.readAll(data: Uint8Array)`
+  * Takes in a byte array of raw icecast response body and parses the data.
+  * `onStream` is called when stream is read
+  * `onMetadata` is called when metadata is read
+* `icecastReader.asyncReadAll(data: Uint8Array)`
+  * Takes in a byte array of raw icecast response body and parses the data.
+  * Iteration will pause until the `onStream` and `onMetadata` resolve.
+  * `onStream` is called and awaited when stream is read
+  * `onMetadata` is called and awaited when metadata is read
 * `icecastReader.parseMetadataBytes(data: Uint8Array)`
   * Takes in a byte array of Icecast metadata
   * Returns object with metadata parsed into key value pairs (see below)